fishpenguin/doc/HybridSearch/README.md

 * Field
 ```
 Field is defined in Field.h
-Fieled include struct field and vectorfield. we use struct field as the definition of numerica
+Field include struct field and vectorfield. we use struct field as the definition of numerica
 field.
 Field will be used in CollecionSchema
 ```
 * Query